Joshua is a graduate student at the USF. He has interests in business technology, analytics, finance, and lean six sigma.

-Benchmarking is comparing the costs, productivity, and time of processes or methods to standards and best practices.
-Benchmarking helps a company understand where the company stands on a particular standard.
-If the standard is considered under par, then continuous improvement may need to be considered for the company to better themselves on that standard.
 To enable benchmarking, one must first decide what indicator(s) will be used.
-Indicators could be the time it takes customer service to greet callers, the number of defects per unit or any process that is can have some type of metric that can be measured.
-Once the process and metrics of measure are known you can find a supplier, customer, or any company that will let you compare processes and metrics.
+Indicators could be the time it takes customer service to greet callers, the number of defects per unit, or any process that can have some type of metric that can be measured.
+Once the process and metrics of measure are known, you can find a supplier, customer, or any company that will let you compare processes and metrics.
 Benchmarking can be with similar companies within an industry, but it does not necessarily have to be.
 The process diagram below is an example of how a company may set up a benchmarking process.

 Process and Benefits of Benchmarking

 As seen in the sample benchmarking process diagram above, the process starts with a decision about what to benchmark.
 Next, data needs to be collected, monitored, and documented.
 Once data has been validated, an internal baseline for the metrics and standards used for comparison can be declared.
 Now you can compare your standards to that of other companies and then report your findings for review.

 The benchmarking process continues and can continue for many different tasks that the business is involved in.
 An example of a benchmark that can be created within an industry could be a quality measurement of plastic.
 Say you are completing an impact test for a special kind of plastic in a lab, but you don't have manufacturer specifications and don't have past data for the material.
 At this point, it would be a good idea to find another organization in the plastics industry that you can compare your standards with.
 As I stated before, benchmarking doesn't have to deal with a similar business as long you can complete the chart above to compare similar measurable processes.